sentclose/sentc-docs/docs/protocol/README.md

 The first challenge with PFS is that it requires synchronous communication, where all users need to be online simultaneously.
 While this approach works well for live-streaming video or TLS (Transport Layer Security), where every member must be online at the same time, it poses difficulties for asynchronous communication.
-The Signal-protocol solve this problem by using pre generated key pairs and use them if the user is offline.
+The Signal protocol solves this problem by using pre-generated key pairs and using them if the user is offline.

 The second challenge with PFS is that new members of a group are unable to decrypt past communications, or at least cannot decrypt them at a given time.